scottworth66-jpg/tradovate-mnq-bot/memory/strategy_rules.md

 - Max hold: 60 minutes

 ## Best Practices Built In
-- all entry rules required
+- Only take setups that meet all entry rules above
 - No revenge trading
 - All decisions logged with full reasoning
 - Strategy can only be changed by user instruction

-Current preferred style: "5-Min Trend Bias + 1-Min VWAP/EMA Pullback Scalp on MNQ — high-probability momentum scalps with institutional VWAP alignment"
+Current preferred style: "5-Min Trend Bias + 1-Min VWAP/EMA Pullback Scalp on MNQ — mechanical pullback entries with clear trend alignment"

+These rules are non-negotiable.
+Grok must follow them exactly on every trade via Tradovate.